sanfinity-Iot/openremote/Demo-Smart-Building.md

 ## Apartments, rooms and attributes

 As you navigate through the 'Assets' view you will notice that each apartment and room contains several attributes.
 There are lights, climate sensors, motion and presence sensors, and a thermostat control.
 For those attributes you can control (eg. a light), you can type in values and save it by pressing the 'Write' button.
 For adding sensor values you can use the simulator.
+If you added the weatherAPI, following the [example for connecting your data](User-Guide%3A-Connecting-to-a-HTTP-API) you also see an attribute 'outsideTemp' with the current outdoor temperature, if you select the Smart Building Asset.

 ## Service Agent (simulator)